bluxmit/alnoda-docs/mkdocs/docs/user-guide/examples/python/label-studio.md

 ![label-studio-start](img/label-studio-start.png)

+Restart the workspace for Label Studio to start.

-Started in this way, Label Studio will keep running even if you restart the workspace.
+Started in this way, Label Studio will keep running even if you restart the workspace again.
 Notice that this time we have started it on the other port - 8032.
 This is a free port, not used by any application in the workspace.

 ## Add UI card